patricksavalle/devops-project-template/README.md

 - Queues - message buffers that allow for asynchronous n:1 messaging
 - Topics – message buffers that allow for asynchronous n:m messaging often called PubSub from Publish-Subscribe

-### Optimization Methods

-DevOps is compatible with many optimization (iterative) methods.
-Often hybrid methods will work best, cherry-picking elements from multiple methods.

-#### LEAN

-1. Eliminate waste
-2. Building Quality In
-3. Amplify Knowledge
-4. Decide as late as possible
-5. Deliver as fast as possible
-6. Empower the team
-7. Optimize the whole

-#### Kaizen

-1. Good processes bring good results
-2. Go see for yourself to grasp the current situation
-3. Speak with data, manage by facts
-4. Take action to contain and correct root causes of problems
-5. Work as a team
-6. Kaizen is everybody’s business
-7. Make small changes over time

-#### Six Sigma DMAIC)

-1. Define
-2. Measure
-3. Analyse
-4. Improve
-5. Control

 ## Best Practices

 ### Agile Development